Before an emergency

 Undertake community engagement

-We work with our community engagement department and the community to promote emergency preparedness.
+Our Emergency Management Community Engagement Officer works with the community to promote emergency preparedness.
 Below are a few of the emergency education initiatives we have undertaken;

 - Partner with other emergency service agencies to promote their community education initiatives